workgena/instant_poll/README.md

 # Instant Poll

+> NOTICE: This is a playground project to study Phoenix Channels.

 https://instantpoll.gigalixirapp.com/

 Polling web app, where admin selects one question, and the audience can see/answer only this specific question.